Hibernating Bear Craft + Free Template

 by

 The kids and I made a sleeping bear in its winter den as part of our hibernation activities using paper plates and nature treasures we gathered from outside.
 Our little bear looks so cute nestled in for some winter rest!
-Make your own sleeping bear using our free printable template while having fun learning about hibernation.
+Make your own hibernating bear craft using our free printable template while having fun learning about how animals sleep in the winter.

 Supplies: